AVER343/evalaunch/EMAIL_SETUP.md

-# Email Setup Guide for eVALaunche Contact Form
+# Email Setup Guide for eVaLaunche Contact Form

 ## Overview
 The contact form is configured to send emails to **ashish.amrev@gmail.com** when someone submits the form.
 This setup uses **Resend.com** - a modern, reliable email API that's perfect for production use.